SaiSwetha00/SaiSwetha00/README.md

 ---

 ## 📂 Projects
+-  ## 📂 Projects
 - Web Scraping & Data Visualization
- - A beginner-level project using Python to extract data and create simple visualizations.
+  A beginner-level project using Python to extract data and create simple visualizations.

 - Calculator
- - Developed a basic calculator application using HTML,CSS, and JavaScript with DOM manipulation.
+  Developed a basic calculator application using HTML,CSS, and JavaScript with DOM manipulation.

 ---